Google スプレッドシートとMetaコンバージョンAPIの連携イメージ

 The integration of the three tools can be achieved without code by using Yoom.

-Simply follow the steps outlined in this article to implement it, and take this opportunity to incorporate automation.
+By simply following the steps explained in this article, you can implement it, so take this opportunity to incorporate automation.

 The person who wrote this article